-If you use Facebook with any kind of regularity, you’ve probably witnessed the gradual proliferation of photo memes popping up like dandelions.
+If you use Facebook with any kind of regularity, you’ve probably witnessed photo memes popping up like dandelions.
 And you may have liked them.
 You might have shared them.
 You might have even created a few.
 But I implore you — please stop.
 You’re making it hard for real communication to take place on Facebook, which is one of the few places where people with radically different worldviews can engage in honest dialogue.

 Don’t believe me?
 I offer several reasons, with examples: